fixthestatusquo/proca/docs/config.md

 - validateEmail: (default:true) do not use the micro-service that validates that the domain is valid and able to receive emails.
 Will increase number of invalid emails if false
 - tracking: (default: true) do not register the utm parameters or the (anonymised) location.
 Might decrease security if false
+- remember (boolean), if true, save the userid and firstname into a cookie, so next time they take an action, they do not have to fill the form

 ### Field (config.component.register.field)